ucsd-cse29/pa2-hashing-and-passwords/README.md

 In some cases, password cracking can [exploit the structure](https://en.wikipedia.org/wiki/MD5#Security) of a hash function; this is a topic for a cryptography class.
 In our case, we will take a more brute-force approach: trying variations on existing known passwords, under the assumption that [many passwords are easy to guess](https://en.wikipedia.org/wiki/List_of_the_most_common_passwords).

+## Recommended Platform

+This PA should be completed on the `ieng6` server.
+Refer [this](https://ucsd-cse29.github.io/fa24/week1/index.html#logging-into-ieng6) section in Week 1's Lab to login to your account on `ieng6` and working with files on the server.

 ## Overall Task